HugoHasenbein/odf-report/README.md

 end
 ```

-html will either be copied after an empty bookmark or will replace the bookmark, which as content
+html will either be copied after an empty bookmark or will replace the bookmark

 #### bookmark reader